-In a photo shoot last summer, back in Smith’s hometown of Charlestown, Rhode Island, she enlisted her family and friends as her subjects.
+In a photo shoot last summer, back in Smith’s hometown of Richmond, Rhode Island, she enlisted her family and friends as her subjects.
 Taking photos at her house, on the beach, and in the woods made for a lot of early mornings and late evenings.

 Her hard work paid off, however, in the fall 2012 when she was approached by Getty Images, a stock photo agency in partnership with Flickr.
 In particular, three of her images from her photo sets were chosen: Off to Neverland, Horizon, and How Do You Know.